Codefresh behind the firewall

 Codefresh has an on-premise installation where the whole platform is installed in the customer premises.
 While this solution is very effective as far as security is concerned, it places a lot of overhead on the customer as all updates and improvements done in the platform must also be transferred to the customer premises.

-The hybrid approach places only a Codefresh agent within customer premises while the UI (and management platform) stays in the Codefresh SAAS.
+The hybrid approach places only a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SAAS.

 Here is the overall architecture: